Skip to content

 • local — Writes the static page to a local directory specified by STATIC_PAGE_PUSH_TARGET.
 Useful for serving from a local web server or shared drive.

 • s3 — Uploads the static page to an S3 bucket specified by STATIC_PAGE_PUSH_TARGET.
 Requires AWS credentials configured in the environment (via AWS_ACCESS_KEY_ID / AWS_SECRET_ACCESS_KEY or an IAM role).
+Optionally set CLOUDFRONT_DISTRIBUTION_ID to also issue a CloudFront invalidation for the uploaded key after every successful upload (requires cloudfront:CreateInvalidation on the distribution).

 • gcs — Uploads the static page to a Google Cloud Storage bucket specified by STATIC_PAGE_PUSH_TARGET.
 Uses Google's default credential chain (GOOGLE_APPLICATION_CREDENTIALS environment variable, GCE instance metadata, or Workload Identity).
 When using Docker with a service account key file, add a volume mount for the credentials file in docker-compose.yml (e.g., - ./service-account.json:/app/service-account.json:ro) and set GOOGLE_APPLICATION_CREDENTIALS=/app/service-account.json.